Last Updated on August 28, 2024

 UTQG and Truck Tire Selection

-Choosing the right tire is a decision that can affect the safety, efficiency, and cost-effectiveness of trucking operations.
+Choosing the right tire can affect the safety, efficiency, and cost-effectiveness of trucking operations.
 The Uniform Tire Quality Grading System (UTQG) provides a set of standardized metrics to help guide this decision.

 By understanding how UTQG ratings align with different trucking needs, drivers and fleet managers can make informed choices to ensure their vehicles are equipped with the best possible tires.